-The Mathematics Department runs a 10 week intensive summer research program, aimed at rising junior and senior undergraduate math (and closely related) majors.
+The Mathematics Department runs a ten-week intensive summer research program, aimed at rising junior and senior undergraduate math (and closely related) majors.
 Students participating in the program work closely with faculty members and graduate students in a small group setting.
 Program information and applications instructions are included below.

-The Mathematics Department and the Statistics Department run an additional eighth-week program for collaborative undergraduate student summer research experiences in mathematical modeling.
+The Mathematics Department runs an additional program for collaborative undergraduate student summer research experiences in mathematical modeling.
 For program information and application details, please visit the Columbia Summer Undergraduate Research Experiences in Mathematical Modeling (CSUREMM) page.
-The application deadline for CSUREMM is April 15, 2021, before 5:00 PM (EST).

-Program dates: May 27 – August 6, 2021 (tentative).
-Final presentations by participants will be scheduled on the last day.
+Program dates: May 31 – August 5, 2022.
+Final presentations by participants will be scheduled on the last day of the program.

 Stipend: $3500.
-The program will be delivered fully online in 2021, but summer session housing for participants already in the residence is also paid for by the program.
+Summer session housing is also paid for by the program.

 For more information, contact George Dragomir.